apache/spark/docs/configuration.md

 </tr>
 <tr>
  <td><code>spark.resources.dir</code></td>
-  <td>$SPARK_HOME/</td>
+  <td>SPARK_HOME</td>
   <td>
-    Directory used to create spark-resources/ under it in Standalone.
-If user does not config this explicitly, $SPARK_HOME/ will be used by default.
-And since spark-resources/ is used to coordinate resources among workers/drivers(client only) in Standalone, so that user shouldn't clean up this directory while workers/drivers are still alive to avoid the most likely resources conflict.
-And make it sure to config the same directory with the worker when submits the application in client mode.
+    Directory used to coordinate resources among workers/drivers(client only) in Standalone.
+    Default is SPARK_HOME.
+Make sure to use the same directory with the worker when submits the application in client mode and don't clean up this directory while workers/drivers are still alive to avoid the most likely resources conflict.
   </td>
 </tr>
 <tr>